Tariqyahya123/EksWithTerraform/README.md

 - Make sure you have Terraform installed.

+- Have an AWS keypair already created, since an existing keypair will be needed in step 3.

 - Requirments like helm, kubectl and aws cli which will be needed in the bastion host, will be auto installed on the bastion host using aws user-data.

 &ensp;